vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 A *user story*, or *story*, is the primary unit of currency in an Agile backlog.
 It is a narrative description of a single task or activity being performed by a user of a system.
 A user story represents the smallest piece of incremental value that you can deliver into the hands of a user.

 Stories focus all software implementation work on delivering real value to real people as early and often as possible.
-This leads to a lot of questions, beginning with "How big should a story be?".
+This leads to a lot of questions, beginning with, "How big should a story be?".
 To know the answer, shorten the story.
 Does the shortened story still provide real value to the user?
 If you can make the story smaller and still deliver real value to the customer, then your story is too big.

 Conversely, "Is it possible for a story to be too small?".
-To answer the question, ask yourself: "If I complete this story, will it provide real value to our users?"
+To answer the question, ask yourself, "If I complete this story, will it provide real value to our users?"
 If the answer is no, then your story is too small.

 For example, suppose your story is about authentication.
 At first, the story includes all the functionality, including the ability to sign in, sign out, recover your password, change your password, and recover your username.

 Your team collaborates on how to make the story smaller and still deliver value to the user.
 Together, everyone decides to make smaller stories about authentication.
 So, now instead of having one large story, you have several smaller ones, including a "Sign In" story, a "Sign Out" story, a "Recover Password" story, a "Change Password" story and a "Recover Your Username" story.

 However, the team goes too far in making smaller stories out of bigger ones.
 They come up with a story called "Sign In Form", and another story called "Sign In Form Signsin".
 The first story, "Sign In Form" is for a sign in form that includes a username field and a password field.
 Creating the two field form is the story.
-There is nothing in the story that reads that the form has to work.
+There is nothing in the story that indicates that the form has to work.
 It only has to look like what is described in the first story.
-In the second story, "Sign In Form Signsin" your team has to make the sign in form work.
+In the second story, "Sign In Form Signsin", your team has to make the sign in form work.

-Your team collaborates, "Is the first story, "Sign In Form", going to provide real value to the users?"
-The answer is no. Delivering a sign in form to production that doesn't work is not going to help your users.
+Your team collaborates, "Is the first story, "Sign In Form", going to provide real value to users?"
+The answer is no!
+Delivering a sign in form to production that doesn't work is not going to help your users.
 If anything, it's likely to frustrate them, or put the product into an unreleasable state.
 Individually, the two stories are too small.
-Your team can fix this by combining the "Sign In Form" story and the "Sign In Form SignIn" story into one.
+Your team can fix this by combining "Sign In Form" and "Sign In Form SignIn" into one story.

 ## Q: Which Story Comes First?